martinring/thesis/src/1-Introduction.md

 This is obviously caused by the exponential complexity of the problem.
 Each year, more complex systems are being designed and need to be verified.
-Iterative improvements have been proposed in the past years, e.g. the introduction of higher levels of abstractions for design such as the *Formal Specification Level* [@DSW:12] and the *Electronic System Level* [@MBP:07], or the lifting of SAT solvers to solvers for *SAT Modulo Theory* (SMT) [@ES:2003;@BBC+:2005;@Wille2007SWORDAS;@Dutertre:2014;@Moura2008Z3AE], but these cannot and will not be able to cope with the complexity.
+Iterative improvements have been proposed in the past years, e.g. the introduction of higher levels of abstraction for design such as the *Formal Specification Level* [@DSW:12] and the *Electronic System Level* [@MBP:07], or the lifting of SAT solvers to solvers for *SAT Modulo Theory* (SMT) [@ES:2003;@BBC+:2005;@Wille2007SWORDAS;@Dutertre:2014;@Moura2008Z3AE], but these cannot and will not be able to cope with the complexity.
 The consequences are evident today: While several years